qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Tokio require future to be `Send + Sync + 'static`

+Tokio is a popular async runtime.
+Submitting task require task to be `Send + Sync + 'static`.
+In an `async` function, passing data across suspend point also require `Send + Sync + 'static`.

 The lifetime `'static`'s name is unintuitive.
 In C, `static` can create global-variable-within-function.
 In OOP languages like C/C++, Java, C#, `static` means global variable.
-In Rust, `'static` inlcudes reference to global variable.
-But `'static` also includes the non-reference types that itself has ownership.
+In Rust, `'static` inlcudes borrow to global variable.
+But `'static` also includes the non-borrow types that itself has ownership.

 ## Extracting variable and inlining variable has side effect